-CRYGS (Crystallin, Gamma S) is a Protein Coding gene.
-Diseases associated with CRYGS include cataract 20, multiple types and autosomal dominant childhood-onset cortical cataract.
+CRYGS (Crystallin Gamma S) is a Protein Coding gene.
+Diseases associated with CRYGS include Cataract 20, Multiple Types and Cataract 25.
 GO annotations related to this gene include structural constituent of eye lens.
-An important paralog of this gene is CRYGC.
+An important paralog of this gene is CRYGB.

 UniProtKB/Swiss-Prot for CRYGS Gene

 Crystallins are the dominant structural components of the vertebrate eye lens.